 Unless otherwise specified all three-semester-hour courses have lecture 3 hours per week.
-The student is reminded that one-half course work to be applied toward a Master's degree must be on 6000-level.
 (See semester or term schedule for laboratory fees.)

-Note: A 400-level course taken for undergraduate credit cannot subsequently be changed to graduate credit nor repeated for graduate credit on the 5000 level.
+\Note: A 400-level course taken for undergraduate credit cannot subsequently be changed to graduate credit nor repeated for graduate credit on the 5000 level.